ras52/bootstrap/README.txt

   language is a typeless subset of C similar to B.  We also build a startup file (crt0.o) and the start of a simple C library.

-Stage 5 -- ccx, cpp & cc
+Stage 5 -- ccx, cpp, cc & cmp

   The compiler is rewritten in its source language, and a type system added.
 We use it to implement a basic version of the C preprocessor, and a compiler driver that spawns the cpp, ccx (the compiler proper), as and ld.
+Finally, cmp is a utility to compare two files.

 The code in this project is copyright (C) Richard Smith, 2009-15.